irawinder/GUI3D/README.md

 # GUI3D
-Class and Implementation for Displaying and Navigating 3D Environment in Processing 3.
+Classes and Implementation for displaying, navigating, and manipulating a 3D Simulation in Processing 3.
 GUI3D has ready-made UI, Sliders, Radio Buttons, I/O, and smooth camera transitions.

 ## How To Use